InterfaceConsciousness/interfaceconsciousness.github.io/_pages/research.md

 **Summary**: Simulate and mathematically model RS as agent-networks whose collective dynamics can be captured by data structures[^1] that resemble embodiments, spacetime, and selves.
 This informs the design of interfaces by which (artificial and natural) systems could interact with RS.

-[^1]: "Data structures" should be understood as formal patterns or organizational schemes that identify an agent perceives and interacts with the network.

 **Type**: Theory (Simulation, Network Theory)